Sahibe045002/ELK-Project/README.md

+## Topic- Data-Driven Insights for Optimizing Pricing, Demand, and Inventory in the Automotive Industry

 ## Objective
 The objective of this project is to analyze automotive industry data to identify trends in **selling price**, **vehicle models**, **state-wise demand**, and **car conditions**.
 The analysis aims to provide actionable insights for **business decision-making** in pricing, inventory management, and understanding demand across various car makes and states.